apivideo/api.video-swift-live-stream/README.md

 # Project description

-This module is an easy way to broadcast livestream on api.video platform
+This module is an easy way to broadcast RTMP live stream to [api.video](https://api.video) platform

 # Getting started